-How do I you learn to read written crochet patterns?
+How do I you learn to read crochet patterns?

 You can start with a list of basic crochet abbreviations and their meanings.
 You can get a free one here!
 Then you need someone to walk you through a few patterns, explaining each abbreviation and the formatting as they go, and then translating that into the actions that go with the instructions.
-I do that for you in my series of videos for learning to read written crochet patterns!
+I do that for you in my series of videos to learn to read crochet patterns!
 Click the links below for the additional videos.

 What is the free crochet pattern used in this video tutorial?